Associate Professor of Classics

 - 2022.
 “Embracing Thetis in Euripides’ Andromache.”
 Classical Antiquity 41: 67-90.

 - 2021.
 “Musical Memory on Delos: Theseus in the Archive and the Repertoire.”
-Music and Memory in the Ancient Mediterranean, eds.
-Lauren Curtis and Naomi Weiss.
-Cambridge: Cambridge University Press.
+Music and Memory in the Ancient Mediterranean, Lauren Curtis and Naomi Weiss, eds.
+Cambridge University Press.
 65-80.

 - 2019.
 “Sappho’s Kinesthetic Turn: Agency and Embodiment in Archaic Greek Poetry.”
-The Routledge Handbook of Classics and Cognitive Theory, eds.
-Peter Meineck, William Short, and Jennifer Deveraux, London: Routledge.
+The Routledge Handbook of Classics and Cognitive Theory, Peter Meineck, William Short, and Jennifer Deveraux, eds.
+Routledge.
 281-295.

 - 2019.
 “Pindar, Paian 6: Genre as Embodied Cultural Knowledge.”
-Genre in Archaic and Classical Greek Poetry: Theories and Models, eds.
-Leslie Kurke, Margaret Foster, and Naomi Weiss, Leiden: Brill.
+Genre in Archaic and Classical Greek Poetry: Theories and Models, Leslie Kurke, Margaret Foster, and Naomi Weiss, eds.
+Brill.
 325-346.

 - 2017.
 “Les danseuses en Grèce antique.
 Performance, capacité d’agir, et divertissement.”
 Clio: Femmes, Genre, et Histoire 46: 19-43.